 Things to see & do in Sorrento

 Cloisters of San Francesco is another quaint spot in Sorrento that’s well worth a visit.
-It’s known for being a popular wedding setting because it’s so picturesque.
-The open-air garden is utterly romantic and feels like a fairytale.
+It’s known for being popular for weddings because it’s so pretty.

-For water lovers, Sorrento also boasts several unique beach clubs where you can rent a lounger and umbrella for the day.
+Sorrento also has several unique beach clubs where you can rent a lounger and umbrella for the day.
 There’s also Marina Grande which is a quaint and pretty fishing village.

 When you’re staying in Sorrento, you’ll also have the option to visit Pompeii.
-This is one of the best day trips in the area and is an absolute must.
-You could do an organised day trip to Pompeii, but it’s also easy to get there by train.
+This is one of the best day trips in the area.
+You could do an organised trip to Pompeii, but it’s also easy to get there by train.

 Where to stay in Sorrento